liuhong1happy/react-raphael/README.md

     - load `function` Adds event handler for load for the element.
 	- rotate `object` Adds rotation by given angle around given point to the list of transformations of the element.
 	- scale `object` Adds scale by given amount relative to given point to the list of transformations of the element.
+	- toBack `function` Moves the element so it is the furthest from the viewer’s eyes, behind other elements.
+	- toFront `function` Moves the element so it is the closest to the viewer’s eyes, on top of other elements.
 	- touchcancel `function` Adds event handler for touchcancel for the element.
 	- touchend `function` Adds event handler for touchend for the element.
 	- touchmove `function` Adds event handler for touchmove for the element.